applied-cyber/ac-web/content/projects/index.md

 ## Stanford Security Clinic

 The [Stanford Security Clinic](https://securityclinic.org) offers *pro bono* digital security and safety consultations to the broader Stanford community.
-The Clinic is co-directed by Aditya Saligrama and Joey Holtzman.
-To get involved, message Aditya or Joey on Slack.
+The Clinic was started by Aditya Saligrama and Miles McCain, and is now directed by Joey Holtzman.
+To get involved, message Joey on Slack.

 ## Roguespot